-As of December 31, 2019, we had U.S. federal and state net operating loss, or NOL, carryforwards of \$192.1 million and \$188.3 million, respectively.
-These amounts begin to expire in 2030.
-The federal net operating losses generated in 2018 and 2019 can be carried forward indefinitely.
-As of December 31, 2019, we also had U.S. federal and state research and development tax credit carryforwards of \$6.1 million and \$2.3 million, respectively, both of which expire at various dates through 2039.
-These net operating loss and tax credit carryforwards could expire unused and be unavailable to offset future taxable income or tax liabilities, respectively.
-While federal NOLs generated after December 31, 2017 will not be subject to expiration, they generally may not be carried back to prior taxable years except that, under the "Coronavirus Aid, Relief, and Economic Security Act," net operating losses generated in 2018, 2019 and 2020 may be carried back five taxable years.
-Additionally, for taxable years beginning after December 31, 2020, the deductibility of federal net operating losses generated in taxable years beginning after December 31, 2017 is limited to 80% of our taxable income in such year (after taking into account utilization of NOLs generated in taxable years beginning before January 1, 2018), where taxable income is determined without regard to the NOL deduction itself.
-In addition, in general, under Sections 382 and 383 of the Code, and corresponding provisions of state law, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOL carryforwards or tax credits, or Credits, to offset future taxable income or taxes.
+As of December 31, 2018, we had U.S. federal and state NOL carryforwards of \$140.6 million and \$139.4 million, respectively, both of which expire at various dates beginning in 2030.
+As of December 31, 2018, we also had U.S. federal and state research and development tax credit carryforwards of \$4.2 million and \$1.6 million respectively, both of which expire at various dates through 2038.
+These NOL and tax credit carryforwards could expire unused and be unavailable to offset future taxable income or tax liabilities, respectively.
+In addition, in general, under Sections 382 and 383 of the Code, and corresponding provisions of state law, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOL carryforwards or Credits to offset future taxable income or taxes.
 For these purposes, an ownership change generally occurs where the aggregate stock ownership of one or more stockholders or groups of stockholders who owns at least 5% of a corporation's stock increases its ownership by more than 50 percentage points over its lowest ownership percentage within a specified testing period.
-Our existing NOLs or Credits may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change in connection with this offering, our ability to utilize NOLs or Credits could be further limited by Sections 382 and 383 of the Code.
+Our existing NOLs or Credits may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change in connection with or after our IPO, our ability to utilize NOLs or Credits could be further limited by Sections 382 and 383 of the Code.
 In addition, future changes in our stock ownership, many of which are outside of our control, could result in an ownership change under Sections 382 and 383 of the Code.
-If finalized, Treasury Regulations currently proposed under Section 382 of the Code may further limit our ability to utilize our pre-change NOL carryforwards or Credits if we undergo a future ownership change.
 Our NOLs or Credits may also be impaired under state law.
 Accordingly, we may not be able to utilize a material portion of our NOLs or Credits.
 Furthermore, our ability to utilize our NOLs or Credits is conditioned upon our attaining profitability and generating U. S. federal and state taxable income.
 We have incurred significant net losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future; and therefore, we do not know whether or when we will generate the U.S. federal or state taxable income necessary to utilize our NOLs or Credits.
+The reduction of the corporate tax rate under the TCJA caused a reduction in the economic benefit of our NOL carryforwards and other deferred tax assets available to us.
+Under the TCJA, NOLs generated after December 31, 2018 will not be subject to expiration; however, any NOLs generated after December 31, 2018 may only offset 80% of our annual taxable income and may not be carried back.